Skip to content

 make functional_browser_cypress_open

 A test_sandbox is available to quickly test some modification made in the browser.
-See file test_sandbox.js and other script file for fast developpment.
+See file test_sandbox.js and other script file for fast development.

 Troubleshootingβš“οΈŽ